 PBSC Western Chapter offers practical hands-on experience to student volunteers and quality professional legal help to organizations.
-Our students will have the opportunity to develop legal skills in supervised setting, promote the value of pro bono service and increase access to justice within the London community and across Canada.
+Our students will have the opportunity to develop important legal skills in a supervised setting, promote the value of pro bono service and increase access to justice within the London community and across Canada.

-As of May 2018, more than 300 organizations have been involved in PBSC’s Western Chapter with law students working together to complete pro bono projects for organizations in London and the surrounding community.
+As of May 2019, more than 300 organizations have been involved in PBSC’s Western Chapter with law students working together to complete pro bono projects for organizations in London and the surrounding community.

-Pro Bono projects offer students an incredible opportunity to simultaneously serve the community and develop their legal skills.
-Rob is excited to coordinate these projects and continue the important work done by Pro Bono Students Canada here in the London-Middlesex community.
+Pro Bono work offers students an incredible opportunity to simultaneously serve the community and develop their legal skills.
+Harrison is excited to coordinate these projects and continue the important work done by PBSC here in the London-Middlesex community.

 Sarah is currently a second-year law student at Western Law.
 Prior to law school she completed an Honours Bachelor of Arts in Business Economics at York University, Glendon Campus.

 During her first year of law school Sarah enjoyed competing in several moots, including the 2019 BLG Client Consultation Competition and was involved in 2 projects with Pro Bono Students Canada; the Elgin Oxford legal Clinic and the Community Outreach Program.
 At Elgin-Oxford, she modified precedents and interacted with clients to assist them in filing claims, most commonly disputes against ODSP benefit denials.
 Working with the community outreach program, she delivered presentations on legal topics of importance to various community groups.